CTSRD-CHERI/cheri-exercises/src/exercises/cheriabi/README.md

 evasion of CHERI capabilities' protection properties, as CHERI capabilities are interpreted in combination with the virtual memory map.

+However, in CheriBSD, the kernel can return memory mappings (from `mmap`) using a bounded capability.
+Moreover, it can demand that references to memory mappings passed to other system calls (such as `munmap`, `madvise`, or even `mmap` itself) be made using capabilities.
+This reduces ambient authority
+significantly: software must have a capability to a part of the memory map rather than merely the relevant address.

+And yet, that may not be sufficient.
+It implies that any capability to a part of the address space (or, at least, whole pages thereof) implicitly carries the authority to arbitrarily manipulate that part of the address space.
+This is likely undesirable; for example, we likely do not mean or expect *clients* of `malloc` to be able to, for example, *unmap* or *alias* parts of the heap!

-Therefore, the CheriBSD kernel avails itself of a *software permission* bit in CHERI capabilities.
+To capture the distinction between *control* and *use* of address space, the CheriBSD kernel avails itself of a *software permission* bit in CHERI capabilities.
 Such permissions are not architecturally interpreted but are still subject to architectural protection (and so, for example, a zero permission bit may not be set to one without simultaneously clearing the capability tag).
 In particular, CheriBSD defines `CHERI_PERM_SW_VMEM`, sets this permission bit when returning pointers to *new* allocations of address